burythehammer/burythehammer.github.io/_posts/2015-10-27-reading-list.md

 ---
 layout: post
 title: "Reading List"
+tagline: "Back in the day, we'd have called this a blogroll"
 date: 2015-10-27 12:19:50
 categories: meta
-featured_image: /images/cover.jpg
+featured_image: /images/books.jpg
 ---

-Back in the day, we'd have called this a blogroll.
 I read a lot.
 Here are the things I read.

 * [The Economist](http://www.economist.com/)